rolczynski/Explainable-Sentiment-Analysis/article/article.md

 It can capture rationales (a binary vector that defines a subset of input tokens), key tokens (one-hot vectors), or more tangled structures.
 The more complex interface, the pattern structure, more details can be encoded.
-In the future, the interface would be the natural language itself.
+In the future, the interface might be the natural language itself.
 It would be great to read a decision explanation in the form of an essay.

 ```